kubesphere/helm-charts/src/qingcloud/gitlab/doc/installation/secrets.md

 ```
 kubectl create secret generic <name>-redis-secret --from-literal=secret=$(head -c 512 /dev/urandom | LC_CTYPE=C tr -cd 'a-zA-Z0-9' | head -c 64)
 ```

+If deploying with an already existing Redis cluster, please use the password for accessing the Redis cluster that has been base64 encoded instead of a randomly generated one.

 ### GitLab Shell secret